jvdwrf/tiny-actor/README.md

 [![Crates.io](https://img.shields.io/crates/v/tiny-actor)](https://crates.io/crates/tiny-actor)
 [![Documentation](https://docs.rs/tiny-actor/badge.svg)](https://docs.rs/tiny-actor)

-Tiny-actor is a minimal and unopinionated actor framework for Rust.
+Tiny-actor is a minimal and unopinionated actor library for Rust.

-The main principle of tiny-actor is merging `Inbox`es with `tasks`: It's impossible to create an `Inbox` without a `task`.
-Following this principle allows us to buildi simple pools and supervision-trees with reliable shutdown behaviour.
+This library merges the concepts of `Inboxes` and `tasks`, which results in actors: This basic building-block allows us to build simple pools and supervision-trees with reliable shutdown behaviour.

-This library will not be trying out any API's similar to Actix's, instead I'm planning to build another actor-library that will use tiny-actor under the hood.
-This library acts as a simple way to write tokio-actors, as nicely explained [here](https://ryhl.io/blog/actors-with-tokio/).
+Tiny-actor will not be going for more advanced API's, but acts as a simple way to write well-behaving tokio-actors. (as nicely explained [here](https://ryhl.io/blog/actors-with-tokio/))

+If you're looking for a fully-fledged actor-framework, then please take a look at [Zestors](https://github.com/Zestors/zestors).
+It builds further on building blocks of tiny-actor.

 # Concepts
-The following gives a quick overview of all concepts.
+The following gives a quick overview of all concepts of tiny-actor.
 For more detailed information about usage, please refer to the crate [documentation](https://docs.rs/tiny-actor).

 ## Channel
 A `Channel` is that which couples `Inboxes`, `Addresses` and `Children` together.
 Every `Channel` contains the following rust-structs: